 No one can refute the idea that digital technology has already changed life as we know it, including how you do business.
-As we slowly return to work and life after months indoors during a pandemic, we see more than ever how technology impacts our ability to work, connect, and communicate with others.
+During the pandemic, we have witnessed more than ever how technology impacts our ability to work, connect, and communicate with others.

 In this New York Times bestseller, two MIT thinkers chronicle the ways in which the digital age impacts our lives.
 Like The 4-Hour Workweek, The Second Machine Age isn’t specifically about learning commercial real estate.
 Yet every investor can benefit from the ‘adapt or die’ worldview that Brynjolfsson and McAfee present.
 Far from being a negative critique, this book offers strategies like revamping education and adopting new policies that fit our new digital world.
 Consequently, this is an interesting read for any real estate investor or real estate broker

 10. Value Added: Successful Strategies for Listing & Selling Investment Real Estate by Brad Umansky